sranins/BusinessApplication-ReleaseNotes/articles/Spring18/sales/dynamics365-sales/predictive-lead-scoring-public-preview.md

 [!include[banner](../../../includes/banner.md)]

 Predictive lead scoring uses a predictive machine learning model to calculate a score for all open leads.
-The score helps salespeople to prioritize leads, achieve higher lead qualification rates, and reduce the time it takes to qualify a lead.
-The reasons behind the score adds transparency to the model and helps salespeople validate the model.
+The score helps salespeople prioritize leads, achieve higher lead qualification rates, and reduce the time that it takes to qualify a lead.
+The reasons behind the score add transparency to the model and help salespeople validate the model.

 The administration experience allows a business analyst to train the model and apply it to open leads for scoring based on prediction accuracy.
-In addition, when there is more data for leads or other related entities such as accounts, a business analyst can retrain the model and apply it to achieve more accurate results.
-Plus, the business analyst can change the score ranges for lead grades to determine lead prioritization for their business based on qualification rates.
+In addition, when there is more data for leads or other related entities, such as accounts, a business analyst can retrain the model and apply it to achieve more accurate results.
+Plus, the business analyst can change the score ranges for lead grades to determine lead prioritization for their business, based on qualification rates.

 ![Predictive lead scoring screen, grid view](media/predictive-lead-scoring-public-preview-1.png "Predictive lead scoring screen, grid view")